tomaszchojna/azure-eventhub-fallback-stream-merge/README.md

 - `stream_reader` - is connecting with a single connection to Eventhub stream (to avoid reading from eventhub from each websocket connection) and posts the updates to `simulation:eventhub_position` Redis key

 - `frontend` - keeps polling changes on `simulation:eventhub_position` Redis key and sends those updates via Websocket to the frontend available under `localhost:8080`

+## How to run a simulation

+The simulation generates a stream of location between 2 predefined points in `telemetry_simulator` container (check variables START and STOP in app.py).

+As it takes some time for the Eventhub stream reader to initialize, wait a bit until logs from `stream_reader` start appearing indicating an established connection.

+Open the frontend `localhost:8080` and in a separate terminal window run `docker-compose restart telemetry_simulator`.
+You can use this command to restart the simulation as well.